zenjoy/pure/readme.md

 - Kubernetes context
 - Docker Compose container status

+All checks are done _asynchronously_.

 <img src="screenshot.png" width="864">

-## Overview

-Most prompts are cluttered, ugly and slow.
-I wanted something visually pleasing that stayed out of my way.
+In the screenshot Pure is running in [iTerm2]([https://hyper.is](https://www.iterm2.com/)) with the [iterm2-snazzy](https://github.com/sindresorhus/iterm2-snazzy) colors and FiraCode Nerd Font from https://nerdfonts.com/.

-### Why?
+### Other features

 - Comes with the perfect prompt character.
   Author went through the whole Unicode range to find it.
 - Shows `git` branch and whether it's dirty (with a `*`).
-- Indicates when you have unpushed/unpulled `git` commits with up/down arrows. *(Check is done asynchronously!)*
+- Indicates when you have unpushed/unpulled `git` commits with up/down arrows.
 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host only displayed when in an SSH session.
 - Shows the current path in the title and the [current folder & command](screenshot-title-cmd.png) when a process is running.
 - Support VI-mode indication by reverse prompt symbol (Zsh 5.3+).
 - Makes an excellent starting point for your own custom prompt.

 ## Install